Richmond Knights B.C.

 The Richmond Knights are an English basketball club, based in Richmond, south west London.

-History

 Established in 2009, the Knights have grown rapidly to run one of the largest junior development basketball programmes in the United Kingdom, coaching over 1,500 players every week.
 The Knights entered the Men's National Basketball League in 2017, thereby completing the player pathway from junior to senior basketball.

 Teams

 For the 2019–20 season, the Knights will field the following teams: